cellular-tracking-technologies/data_tools/README.md

 # How to use These Tools

+Double-click the .Rproj file in your local repo folder to launch you into the right working directory, on your working git branch in RStudio.
+From there, open whatever files you want to modify.

 ## Start Here: Example Scripts

 - "example.R" shows you example implementations of the data management and node health functions (also read comments, functions that produce files are commented out)
 - "locate_example.R" is a template script for running the location functions

+I suggest making your own copy of these scripts, renaming them, and modifying them with your file path inputs.

 ## About the Functions